-Sandi, who this year took over hosting BBC panel show QI from Stephen Fry, joked that "you don't need a penis" to work in entertainment, as she attempted to shine a light on the large number of women working across the industry.
+Sandi, who took over hosting BBC panel show QI from Stephen Fry, earlier this year joked that "you don't need a penis" to work in entertainment as she attempted to shine a light on the large number of women working across the industry.

-Sandi, who founded the Women's Equality Party in 2015, was hosting the annual event which was attended by actors and industry professionals including Benedict Cumberbatch and Game of Thrones star Sophie Turner.
+The 58-year-old, who founded the Women's Equality Party in 2015, was hosting the annual event which was attended by actors and industry professionals including Benedict Cumberbatch and Games of Thrones star Sophie Turner.

-The 58-year-old told the Press Association: "Still we don't have equal representation on screen and so we need to absolutely applaud the phenomenal number of women who are doing cameras, who are doing lighting, who are doing all the jobs, because honestly you don't need a penis to operate a camera."
+Sandi told the Press Association: "Still we don't have equal representation on-screen and so we need to absolutely applaud the phenomenal number of women who are doing cameras, who are doing lighting who are doing all the jobs, because honestly you don't need a penis to operate a camera."

 She added that most people "have never given a thought about the women - and it's nearly almost always women - who operate the autocue" on television.

-She also said she had been invited back to host a new series of her "dream job" at QI next year.
+Sandi also revealed she had been invited back to host a new series of her "dream job" at QI next year.

-She also spoke out on the decision by the WEP not to run a candidate in the Richmond Park by-election which saw former Tory MP Zac Goldsmith lose his seat to the Lib Dems' Sarah Olney.
+She also spoke out on the decision by the WEP not to run a candidate in the Richmond and Kingston by-election which saw former Tory MP Zac Goldsmith lose his seat to the Lib Dems' Sarah Olney.

 She added: "There is a new wave of politics happening.
 I was just at the Women's Equality Party conference, 1,500 feminists in one fantastic warehouse and you know what that's called, that's called the future."